home

 She makes jewelry too, primarily using sterling silver.
 She uses the sand-casting method to create pendants and rings and forges wire to create necklace chains.

-She is currently exploring the use of natural materials in her sculpture pieces, focusing on mediums that are easily compostable, such as grass, tree branches, and bioplastics.
+She is currently exploring the use of natural materials in her sculpture pieces, focusing on mediums that are easily compostable, such as grass, tree branches, fiber and bioplastics.
 She is very interested in creating art that does not negatively impact the environment.